What Is Bone Marrow Aspiration?

 Risks and Complications

-Complications may include pain, bleeding, infection, and nerve injury.
-Intra-abdominal injury may occur because of the needle.
+Complications are rare and may include bleeding, infection, and nerve injury.
+Intra-abdominal injury is even more rare but may occur because of the needle.

 How much pain can I expect after the procedure?

-Post-operative pain from aspiration of the pelvis usually is much less intense than the pain from the procedure at the foot or ankle.
+Post-operative pain from aspiration of the pelvis usually is less than the pain from the procedure at the foot or ankle.
 The pelvic pain may be present for approximately

 one week.
 The pain medicine prescribed by your foot and ankle orthopaedic surgeon for the procedure should be sufficient to treat the pain at the pelvis.